dmpstats/Behavioural_Classification_for_Vultures/README.md

-# Name of App *(Give your app a short and informative title.
-Please adhere to our convention of Title Case without hyphens (e.g. My New App))*
+# Behavioural Classification for Avian Species

 MoveApps

-Github repository: *github.com/callumjclarke/Name-of-App* *(the link to the repository where the code of the app can be found must be provided)*
+Github repository: *github.com/callumjclarke/Behavioural_Classification_for_Avian_Species*

 ## Description

 This MoveApp applies a simple behavioural classification model to bird data.
 It classifies behaviour into one of four classes: `Feeding`, `Roosting`, `Resting` and `Travelling`.
 Subdivision of these four behaviours assists in clustering processes.

-Although this App by default uses a standardised model trained on Gyps Africanus vulture data, the option is provided to upload models trained using data specific to the animals in the input data.
+Although this App by default uses a standardised model trained on *Gyps africanus* vulture data, the option is provided to upload models trained using data specific to the animals in the input data.
 This model can be generated using the `Fit Speed-as-Time-of-Day Model` MoveApp and uploaded manually.

 ## Documentation

+This MoveApp is designed primarily for use with carcass-scavenging birds of prey.
+Provided models are based on *Gyps africanus* (white-backed vulture) data; if applying this MoveApp to data related to a different species, it is strongly recommended that you use the **Fit Speed-as-Time-of-Day Model** MoveApp to generate suitable models.

+Behavioural classification is performed on GPS data only.
+The first stage of classification is based on speed (calculated using the lagged event), and predicts one of three behaviours:

+-   Speed below the travellinng threshold and timestamp within roosting hours: `Roosting`

+-   Speed below the travelling threshold and timestamp outside of roosting hours: `Resting`

+-   Speed above the travelling threshold: `Travelling`

+No `Feeding` behaviour is predicted within the first stage of classification.

+The second stage of classification calls the (provided *or* uploaded `Fit Speed-as-Time-of-Day` models and calculates cumulative runs of stationary behaviours (`Resting` and `Roosting`).
+Reclassification is performed to generate `Feeding` behaviour:

+-   Points within the lowest 5 percentiles of predicted movement based on time of day are reclassified as `Feeding`

+-   Points within the highest 5 percentiles of time spent stationary are reclassified as `Feeding`

 ### Input data
-*Indicate which type of input data the App requires.
-Currently only R objects of class `MoveStack` can be used.
-This will be extend in the future.*

-*Example*: MoveStack in Movebank format
+Move2 location object

 ### Output data
-*Indicate which type of output data the App produces to be passed on to subsequent apps.
-Currently only R objects of class `MoveStack` can be used.
-This will be extend in the future.
-In case the App does not pass on any data (e.g. a shiny visualization app), it can be also indicated here that no output is produced to be used in subsequent apps.*

-*Example:* MoveStack in Movebank format
+Move2 location object

 ### Artefacts
-*If the App creates artefacts (e.g. csv, pdf, jpeg, shapefiles, etc), please list them here and describe each.*

-*Example:* `rest_overview.csv`: csv-file with Table of all rest site properties
+*None.*

 ### Settings
-*Please list and define all settings/parameters that the App requires to be set by the App user, if necessary including their unit.*

-*Example:* `Radius of resting site` (radius): Defined radius the animal has to stay in for a given duration of time for it to be considered resting site.
-Unit: `metres`.
+`Start of Roosting Hours` (integer): The predicted hour beyond which this species will be roosting.

+`End of Roosting Hours` (integer): The predicted hour at which the species' night-roost will end.

+`Upper speed bound for Stationary Behaviour`: The speed (in km/h) beyond which this species is assumed to be travelling.
+Default is 3 km/h.

 ### Most common errors

-*Please describe shortly what most common errors of the App can be, how they occur and best ways of solving them.*
+-   This MoveApp is designed for species that roost at night.
+If the species is nocturnal (i.e. the provided *start* of roosting hours is earlier than the provided *end* of roosting hours), classifications will be inaccurate

+-   The first tag associated with each ID cannot be classified, as there is no lagged event to allow speed or time calculations

 ### Null or error handling
-*Please indicate for each setting as well as the input data which behaviour the App is supposed to show in case of errors or NULL values/input.
-Please also add notes of possible errors that can happen if settings/parameters are improperly set and any other important information that you find the user should be aware of.*

-*Example:* **Setting `radius`:** If no radius AND no duration are given, the input data set is returned with a warning.
-If no radius is given (NULL), but a duration is defined then a default radius of 1000m = 1km is set.
+-   Settings `Start/End of Roosting Hours`: If not provided, an estimated start time of 6pm and end time of 7am will be assumed.
+If these are provided but invalid hours (i.e. \<0 or \>24), the input is returned with a warning

+-   Setting `Upper Speed Bound for Stationary Behaviour`: If less than zero or not a double, the input is returned with a warning

+-   Empty datasets are returned with a warning (there is nothing to classify)